I review the latest evidence on what foods help you cope with your morning sickness and whether they really work.

 High Protein

-Tip: If you’re like me, you might have aversions to certain meat smells, so consider choosing plant based proteins like soy, edamame or pulses, or letting your meat cool down slightly so the odours are not as strong.
+Tip: If you’re like me, you might have aversions to certain meat smells.
+Consider choosing plant based proteins like soy, edamame or pulses, or letting your meat cool down slightly so the odours are not as strong.

 Multivitamins and iron supplements are known to cause nausea and vomiting, but they may still be important to take during your pregnancy.

 Tip: Always take your vitamins with a bit of food and drink and try to change up the timing.
-Split up your vitamins between morning and night, and take your iron at a time when you’re feeling the least sick in the day.
+Split up your vitamins between morning and night.
+Take your iron at a time when you’re feeling the least sick in the day.

 Fluids

 It is often recommended to drink fluids to help with nausea, however very little evidence actually backs these claims.
 The Cleveland Clinic advises the consumption of clear ice-cold drinks and to drink beverages slowly.
-These seem to be old tips that have been recommended over the years, but bear little evidence whether they actually reduce nausea or vomiting.
-The consumption of fluids makes sense if you have been vomiting and need to replenish lost fluids and electrolytes, but whether it helps with nausea is up for debate and still unclear.
+The consumption of fluids makes sense if you have been vomiting and need to replenish lost fluids and electrolytes, but whether fluids are one of the best foods for morning sickness is up for debate.

 Tip: Listen to your body and drink flat (not bubbly) fluids as needed.